nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >:information_source: Important notes about the input format
 >
 >1.
 Make sure that the inputted user ID starts with a N for Nurse, P for Patient and has at least 5 digits in the number following!
-Example: N12345, P54321
+>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Example: N12345, P54321
 >2.
 Excluding the delimiter "/" HealthVault only accepts space and alphanumeric characters

 &nbsp;&nbsp;&nbsp;&nbsp; Example of usage: